Thuringian Forest: Geography and communications

 The Thuringian Forest forms a continuous chain of ancient rounded mountains with steep slopes to both sides and poses ample difficulties in transit routing save through a few navigable passes.
 It is about 70 km long and 20 km wide.
 The highest elevation is Großer Beerberg at 982 m above sea level.

 The Rennsteig (sometimes called Rennweg) is an ancient path following the main ridge and connecting the summits.
 It is now a famous hiking path and marks the traditional boundary between the hills-dominated terrain of central Germany and the more rugged terrain characteristic of southern Germany, and also the boundary between the cultural regions of central and north Thuringia and Franconia.
 Dialects and traditional customs and costumes are different on either side of the Rennsteig.
 The Rennsteig is the subject of the song Rennsteiglied (de), the unofficial hymn of Thuringia.

 Motorway A 4 passes north of the Thuringian Forest, while A 71, intersecting the former south of Erfurt, crosses the range from the northeast to the southwest, passes under the ridge in the Rennsteig Tunnel near Oberhof, and is joined near Suhl by A 73.
 Two more long-distance roads, Bundesstraßen 19 and 84, pass over the western parts of the range, while Bundesstraße 88 skirts the northern foothills between Eisenach and Geraberg.

 The Neudietendorf–Ritschenhausen railway crosses the Thuringian Forest in Brandleite Tunnel between Gehlberg and Oberhof, the Werra Railway between Eisenach and Eisfeld does so in a tunnel near Förtha.
 Both are in daily operation.
 A third line, the southern section of the Plaue–Themar railway, does not use a tunnel, but crosses the mountain ridge at Rennsteig switchback station.
 It has only been used by museum trains since 1998.
-The Nuremberg–Erfurt high-speed railway, due to be commissioned in December 2017, crosses the Thuringian Forest with the help of several tunnels and bridges.
+The Nuremberg–Erfurt high-speed railway crosses the Thuringian Forest with the help of several tunnels and bridges.

 Thüringerwaldbahn, a cross-country line of the Gotha tramway network, serves the northern foothills of the Thuringian Forest between Gotha and Bad Tabarz, including a branch to Waltershausen.